oracle-livelabs/goldengate/zeroetl-pipeline/pipelines/pipelines.md

     ![Enable log](./images/03-02-click-enable-log.png)

-3. In the Enable log dialog, for Log name, enter **critical-events**.
+3. In the Enable log dialog, for Log name, enter **critical-group**.

 4. From the Compartment dropdown, select **&lt;USER&gt;-COMPARTMENT**.